Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- The Heat are the 14th-ranked squad in the NBA, giving up 25.6 assists per game.
+- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.

 Jayson Tatum vs. the Heat